yahya0606/CS50_Final_Project/README.md

 # C$50 Finance

-Implement a website via which users can send money, a la the below.
+Implement a website via which users can send money, as shown the below.

 ![C$50 Banking](finance.png)

 ## Background

-You're about to implement C$50 Banking, a web app via which you can manage portfolios of yout bank account.
+You're about to implement C$50 Banking, a web app via which you can manage portfolios of your bank account.
 Not only will this tool allow you to check your account and send money to friends.

 ### Running